bekk/funksjonell-frontend/day3/README.md

 You have completed this task when the score increases as you flip the cards.

 ## Task 5: Putting the game logic into the app - functional programming
+Instructions to game logic HERE

+## Task 6: Structuring your app - where should the data flow?
+Instructions on how to move the store connection higher up in the component tree HERE.